 Police initially claimed King was under the influence of drugs, but that was later refuted.

-The mostly White jury could not determine if the officers acted excessively, especially since a small clip of the video was allowable in court.
+The mostly white jury could not determine if the officers acted excessively, especially since a small clip of the video was allowable in court.
 On the seventh day of deliberation, the jury acquitted three of the four accused officers after not being able to determine the fate of the fourth.

 Officer Stacey Koon had to be escorted by police detail after the verdict was publicly released outside the courtroom.
 That afternoon, hundreds of rioters began marauding the streets and looting stores.
 People were attacked and the crowds began to swell and outnumber police forces.

-That same day, White trucker Reginald Denny was cornered by rioters and struck violently in the head with a brick.
+That same day, white trucker Reginald Denny was cornered by rioters and struck violently in the head with a brick.
 The event took place during live television coverage and unveiled the tension of the riots to those outside of Los Angeles.
 Gang banger Damian Williams was accused of throwing the brick at Denny and was later said to have attacked construction worker Fidel Lopez.

 Watch news coverage of Denny’s beating here:

-On the second day of the riots, actor Bill Cosby took to the airwaves on the final episode of his hit series “The Cosby Show” to tell rioters to stop and watch the program.
+On the second day of the riots, actor and comedian Bill Cosby took to the airwaves on the final episode of his hit series “The Cosby Show” to tell rioters to stop and watch the program.
 The California National Guard was called in to help assist police but failed to reach the city in adequate time.

 On the third day, King held an unplanned news conference in front of his attorney’s home and urged rioters to cease their actions.
 His famous quote, “People, I just want to say, you know, can we all get along?” would ring across televisions for days after the event, which had become serious after National Guard troops moved in with military vehicles and a bolstered police force.